edx/edx-exams/docs/test_plan/proctored_exam.rst

 #.
 Clicking "Yes end my proctored exam" should end the exam and directs you to a "You have submitted this proctored exam for review" page
 #.
 Clicking "Yes end my proctored exam" should also close your proctoring software automatically.
 #.
 In the course view, the exam you took should be marked as completed (with a green checkmark)
+#.
+We recommend that you repeat these steps several times using different users (which you may have to provision if developing locally)
+    - Alternatively, you can also create mock exam attempt data in your edx exams admin (If developing locally, this is located at http://localhost:18740/admin/core/examattempt/).

 Proctorio-Specific Tests
 ========================